-We are subject to risks associated with a corporate culture that promotes entrepreneurialism among our employees, decentralized decision making and continuous learning.
+We are subject to risks associated with a corporate culture that promotes entrepreneurialism among our employees and continuous learning.

 We have delegated considerable operational autonomy and responsibility to our employees, including allowing our employees flexible working hours that allow them to determine when, where and for how long they work.
-In addition, at the core of our culture is allowing our employees to grow, ensuring that they continuously accept new challenges and take on new responsibilities.
-This is reflected by our approach to the career development of our employees.
-We encourage our employees to move into and out of internally defined leadership roles, and we rotate experienced employees to other jobs and different leadership roles within the company.
 We also often make changes to our internal organizational structure to support operational autonomy and individual advancement.

 As a consequence, people in key positions may have less experience in the relevant operational areas.
 As our employees have significant autonomy and may lack experience when performing new operational roles, this could result in poor decision-making.
-We have also implemented remote working for our employees during COVID-19 pandemic and plan to permit employees flexibility in this regard going forward.
+We have also implemented remote working for our employees during the COVID-19 pandemic and plan to permit employees flexibility in this regard going forward.
 Our remote working arrangements may result in a less cohesive corporate culture, thereby negatively affecting our operations.
 In addition, our competitors may offer more operational autonomy and flexibility in regard to remote work, which may, in turn, make it difficult for us to retain and motivate our employees.
 The realization of any of these risks could have a material adverse effect on our business, results of operations, financial condition and prospects.